 SLI began when two successful lay persons began a journey with Christ to follow their calling to become spiritual leaders.
 From the beginning these two lay persons immediately immersed themselves in a community of theologians, preachers, pastors and practicing ministry leaders that could help shape their character and the ministry that SLI is and is becoming.
-The most exciting characteristic of this ministry is its capacity to learn by focusing on continually improving instead of American values of ownership, power, and influence.
+The most exciting characteristic of this ministry is its capacity to learn by working as a team focusing on continual improvement rather than secular values of ownership, power, and influence.
 SLI has steadily built a community that is affecting ministries and their surrounding environments bringing heaven to the hurting world.

 SLI discovers, develops, and deploys Spiritual Leaders by placing them in communities that learn how to create transformative environments and fruitful ministries.
 Our work is targeted to those with the gifts of leadership that spans the Lay and Clergy world without bias.

 SLI has thoroughly tested for over 12 years what happens when a group of people come together and spend time growing spiritually, learning together, and giving their lives to leading adaptive, generative ministries.
 In culture after culture these timeless principles are being applied in modern ministry settings and creating beautiful chaos as Christ becomes the head of a group of people who in turn begin to work to overcome the forces of normal.